Copula (linguistics): Korean

 Some Korean adjectives are derived using the copula.
 Separating these articles and nominalizing the former part will often result in a sentence with a related, but different meaning.
 Using the separated sentence in a situation where the un-separated sentence is appropriate is usually acceptable as the listener can decide what the speaker is trying to say using the context.

 Chinese

-N.B.
-The characters used are simplified ones, and the transcriptions given in italics reflect Standard Chinese pronunciation, using the pinyin system.